veronika-pomy/Issue-Tracker/README.md

 ## Description

-The Issue Tracker is designed to streamline the process of tracking and managing issues.
+The Issue Tracker is designed to streamline tracking and managing issues.
 This app provides a centralized platform for teams to collaborate on identifying, prioritizing, and resolving various tasks and problems.

 ## Demo